yonigibbs/elm-i18next-gen/README.md

 ## TODO
-* Update GitHub actions to test on Windows as well as Linux.
 * Handle duplicates (functions and modules).
 * Revisit idea of deleting files in Translations folder: is this safe?
 Can we put them in wastebin instead?
 (https://github.com/sindresorhus/trash ?)
 Make this configurable via an arg?